GSuleh/Blockchain_implementation-Certificate_Management_System/README.md

 # Characteristics of users (who is the end user of the system)
-Employeers looking to verify applicants' certificates.
+Employers looking to verify applicants' certificates.

 Recruitment organisations looking to verify applicants' certificates.